-- It all comes down to knowing your customer.
+It all comes down to knowing your customer.
 Digital targeting using Peekage's smart sampling services is the best way to ensure that your sampling programs are successful.
-Reduce costs and avoid wastage with Peekage's sampling services that help brands gain high sales conversions by hyper-targeting users.
+Reduce costs of product sampling and avoid wastage with Peekage's sampling services that help brands gain high sales conversions by hyper-targeting users.

 We all know that time is money.
 Digital product sampling allows you to offer your beauty samples to a greater range of consumers, quicker.
 Instead of offering samples to individual consumers who enter your store, shake up the traditional sampling model and reach thousands of consumers at once with your very own sampling campaign on your website or social media page.

 Everyone has an opinion, and consumers want to share theirs.
 Peekage generates user feedback and reviews to inform your business about current consumer confidence and user sentiment towards your beauty product post-testing.

 Ready to say goodbye to in-store testers and hello to a new age of digital product sampling?
-While coronavirus may have signaled the end of in-store product sampling and makeup testers, innovative product sampling methods are paving the way for a new age of digital product sampling.
+While coronavirus may have signaled the end of in-store product sampling and makeup product testers, innovative product sampling methods are paving the way for a new age of digital product sampling.